-The above certificate status information may be obtained from CRL or OCSP services.
+The above certificate status information may be obtained from CRL or Online Certificate Status Protocol (OCSP) services.
 The cRLDistributionPoints location can be obtained from the certificate details.
-In addition, the relying parties shall check the CA issuer and subscriber certificates' certificatePolicies to verify the assurance level of the certificate.
+In addition, the relying parties shall check the content of the certificatePolicies field of the issuing CA and subscriber certificates to confirm the assurance level of the certificates.